arvigeus/AZ-204/Learning Path/Blob Storage.md

 #### Azure portal

 There are two ways to add a policy through the Azure portal: Azure portal List view, and Azure portal Code view.

-##### Azure portal List view

-1. Sign in to the [Azure portal](https://portal.azure.com/).
-1. Select **All resources** and then select your storage account.
-1. Under **Data management**, select **Lifecycle management** to view or change your rules.
-1. Select the **List view** tab.
-1. Select **Add rule** and then fill out the **Action set** form fields.
-In the following example, blobs are moved to cool storage if they haven't been modified for 30 days.
-1. Select **Filter set** to add an optional filter.
-Then, select Browse to specify a container and folder by which to filter.
-1. Select **Review + add** to review the policy settings.
-1. Select **Add** to add the new policy.
+Following is an example of how to add a policy in the Azure portal Code view.

 ##### Azure portal Code view

-1. Follow the first three steps in the List view section.
+1. In the Azure portal, navigate to your storage account.

+1. Under **Data management**, select **Lifecycle Management** to view or change lifecycle management policies.

+1. Select the **Code View** tab.
+On this tab, you can define a lifecycle management policy in JSON.

-1. Select the Code view tab.
-The following JSON is an example of a policy that moves a block blob whose name begins with log to the cool tier if it has been more than 30 days since the blob was modified.
+   The following JSON is an example of a policy that moves a block blob whose name begins with _log_ to the cool tier if it has been more than 30 days since the blob was modified.

    ```json
    {